lewagon/dotfiles/03-AR-Database/01-DB-Design-and-SQL/01-SQL-design/README.md

 ## Background & Objectives

-The goal of this first challenge is to become familiar with database design, *the* crucial skill to make your backend maintainable, flexible and efficient.
+The goal of this first challenge is to become familiar with database design, *a* crucial skill to make your backend maintainable, flexible and efficient.

 ## Specs